z-morgan/plentish/dev_notes.md

 - add the ability to upload images for recipes
 - print the shoppping list
 - print the recipe
-- add the ability to exit the nav menu by clicking the overlay
 - a settings page where a user can add additional units to be used in their account
 - refactor backend to use the user id in the session (and maybe the current list id?) instead of the username
   - this would simpify a lot of the SQL queries a small amount